chmduquesne/resume.chmd.fr/resume.md

 > **Operations Research Analyst**
 > \
 > \
-> After a PhD in Operations Research, I went to Data Science for the
+> Primarily a Software Engineer, I specialized in Operations Research, and
-> Travel Industry.
-I believe in intelligent data driven decisions.
-I am
+> then went to Data Science.
+I believe in Data Driven Decisions and love
-> French, living in Munich.
+> to build automated systems.
+I am French, living in Munich, vim user
+> and Belgium ale lover.

 ----